centillagon/OpenRGB-Dynamic-Lighting/README.md

 ![GitHub issues](https://img.shields.io/github/issues/centillagon/OpenRGB-Dynamic-Lighting)

 Using Python and OpenRGB, there is a simpler way to match your devices colors to your screen.
+Likely works on Windows 7 and above.
+(Native support for Windows 11)

 Tutorial: